Q: What does Galapagos do?

 Q: When was Galapagos founded?

 A: Galapagos was founded in 1999 as a joint venture between Crucell (formerly IntroGene) and Tibotec.
-Galapagos went public in 2005.
+Galapagos went public on Euronext in 2005 and on NASDAQ in 2015.
 Please see Company History for more on this.

 Q: On which stock markets is Galapagos listed?

 A: Galapagos is listed on Euronext Brussels and Euronext Amsterdam and on the NASDAQ with the same symbol for both exchanges: GLPG.
 On Euronext, price forming takes place in a single order book in Amsterdam.
 The Bloomberg ticker for Galapagos is GLPG:NA and GLPG:US, and the Reuters ticker is GLPG-AE and GLPG-US.

 Q: Which market authority supervises Galapagos?